Solyndra

-Solyndra was a manufacturer of cylindrical panels of copper indium gallium selenide (CIGS) thin film solar cells based in Fremont, California.
+Solyndra was a manufacturer of cylindrical panels of copper indium gallium selenide (CIGS) thin film solar cells.
+It was based in Fremont, California.
+In 2009, the Obama administration co-signed $535 million in loans to Solyndra.

 Heavily promoted as a leader in the sustainable energy sector for its unusual technology, Solyndra was not able to compete with conventional solar panel manufacturers of crystalline silicon.
+The company filed for bankruptcy on September 1, 2011.